LincolnSteinLab/gdc-viewer/README.md

   + datatype
 ```

+Note that this will only show preloaded tracks as well as tracks you have added using the Faceted Search Dialog.
+It does not dynamically create tracks based on what is available from the GDC.

 # Available Store SeqFeature
+## A note on filters
+All SeqFeatures support filters as they are defined in the [GDC API Documentation](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).

+Currently filters don't work across endpoint types.
+So a case filter does not impact the SSMs displayed.
+The Exploration endpoint may allow for this to be fixed.

 ## Genes
 A simple view of all of the genes seen across all cases.